Ruthwik/ruthwik.github.io/_posts/2018-05-10-intro_to_tensorflow_part1.md

 <p>
 Let's see the official documentation definition
 </p>
 > A variable maintains state in the graph across calls to run().
-You add a variable to the graph by constructing an instance of the class Variable.
-> The Variable() constructor requires an initial value for the variable, which can be a Tensor of any type and shape.
-> The initial value defines the type and shape of the variable.
+You add a variable to the graph by constructing an instance of the class Variable.The Variable() constructor requires an initial value for the variable, which can be a Tensor of any type and shape.
+The initial value defines the type and shape of the variable.
 After construction, the type and shape of the variable are fixed.
-> The value can be changed using one of the assign methods.
+The value can be changed using one of the assign methods.

 <p>
 Variables can be created by tf.Variable().